shawonNirob/hsc-book-ai/README.md

 ```

 5. **Access the API**
-Open your browser and go to:
+-Open your browser and go to:
 ```bash
 http://127.0.0.1:8000
 ```